What Is PI Material: Performance, Applications , And Processing Methods

 FAQs

-PI is a high-performance electrical insulation material.
-In my work, it’s ideal for extreme environments, with volume resistivity >10¹⁵ Ω·cm and dielectric strength over 150 kV/mm.
-It remains stable from -200°C to 300°C.
+Polyimide (PI) is a high-performance electrical insulation material.
+It’s ideal for extreme environments, with a volume resistivity greater than 10¹⁵ Ω·cm and a dielectric strength over 150 kV/mm.
+PI remains stable across a wide temperature range, from -200°C to 300°C, making it suitable for both high-temperature and cryogenic applications.
+It’s commonly used in aerospace, medical devices, and electronics where consistent electrical performance is required in harsh conditions.

 PI is synthesized from aromatic dianhydrides and diamines.
-In my projects, I use commercial forms like Kapton® and TECASINT® for their strength (modulus >3 GPa), flame resistance (UL94 V-0), and low thermal expansion (<20 ppm/°C).
+Commercial forms like Kapton® and TECASINT® are used in my projects for their strength (modulus over 3 GPa), flame resistance (UL94 V-0), and low thermal expansion (less than 20 ppm/°C).
+These forms are widely used in industries that require materials with high durability and stability under extreme conditions, such as aerospace and electronics.

 What Is PI Made For?

-PI is made for applications that require thermal, chemical, and structural stability.
-I recommend it for aerospace insulation, EV battery films, and high-precision medical parts, where it endures 300–400°C without deformation or breakdown.
+PI is made for applications requiring thermal, chemical, and structural stability.
+It’s perfect for aerospace insulation, EV battery films, and high-precision medical parts.
+PI can endure temperatures of 300–400°C without deformation or breakdown, making it essential for critical applications where reliability and performance are paramount.

 Conclusion